gorenje/tadsummit_diameter/README.md

-# TADSummit - Erlang-Red diameter example
+# TADSummit - Erlang-Red diameter examples

 Examples used for the TADSummit presentation.